SpeechTherapy.org › Find a Speech Therapist

 Does insurance cover speech therapy?

 Many insurance plans cover speech therapy when it is medically necessary.
 Coverage depends on your provider, diagnosis, and plan details.
 Ask your insurer specifically about speech therapy for developmental delay — this is often covered differently than other speech therapy.
 Always ask the SLP practice to verify your benefits before your first appointment.
-If coverage is denied you have the right to appeal with supporting documentation from your pediatrician and SLP.

 Do I need a referral for speech therapy?